omarelwardany/Snake-repo/README.md

 # The Snake
-This is a basic snake game
+This is the ancient snake game, made into the windows console